George Crook: Battle of Slim Buttes

 After the disaster at the Little Bighorn, the U.S. Congress authorized funds to reinforce the Big Horn and Yellowstone Expedition.
 Determined to demonstrate the willingness and capability of the U.S. Army to pursue and punish the Sioux, Crook took to the field.
 After briefly linking up with General Alfred Terry, military commander of the Dakota Territory, Crook embarked on what came to be known as the grueling and poorly provisioned Horsemeat March, upon which the soldiers were reduced to eating their horses and mules.
-A party dispatched to Deadwood for supplies came across the village of American Horse the Elder on September 9, 1876.
+A party dispatched to Deadwood for supplies came across the village of American Horse on September 9, 1876.
 The well-stocked village was attacked and looted in the Battle of Slim Buttes.
 Crazy Horse led a counter-attack against Crook the next day, but was repulsed by Crook's superior numbers.

 Standing Bear v.
 Crook

 In 1879, Crook spoke on behalf of the Ponca tribe and Native American rights during the trial of Standing Bear v.
 Crook.
 The federal judge affirmed that Standing Bear had some of the rights of U.S. citizens.

 That same year his home at Fort Omaha, now called the General Crook House and considered part of North Omaha, was completed.